maltsandcino/AlgorithmsPractice/README.md

 ## Hash Table

 I implement a Hash Table class (that mimics the functionality of a Dict which is a built-in Hash Table structure in Python) with a very simple hash function.
 Collisions are handled by chaining, not linear probing.

+## Queues and Stacks

+I implement stacks and queues using deques (and lists) as well as a few methods that allow me to perform some simple operations

+## Graphs